“Can I sue Uber or Lyft if I’m injured in a car accident?”

 Let’s review your case.
 You may be entitled to compensation and we would love to help you get the justice you deserve.

 Why Riddle & Brantley for your Uber accident injury claim?

 We’ve handled many injury cases involving Lyft and Uber, and we would love to help you if we can.
-In a recent Uber accident case, attorneys Gene Riddle and Kurt Dixon secured $339,500 in total compensation for an injury suffered while riding as a passenger in an Uber car (see disclaimer below).
+In a recent Uber accident case, our attorneys secured $339,500 in total compensation for an injury suffered while riding as a passenger in an Uber car (see disclaimer below).
 We notified the Uber insurance carrier of our intent to file suit and ultimately won the settlement through extensive mediation negotiations.